code-kern-ai/bricks/extractors/python_functions/book_extraction/README.md

-Extracts the name of the books from a given text.
+This module detects the name of book from a given text.
+It uses the `WORK_OF_ART` label for identify entities corresponding to book names.